 People who are younger and have no other health conditions are less likely to develop Legionnaires’ disease, even if they come into contact with the legionella bacteria.
 The elderly are particularly at risk, and the majority of reported fatalities are people in their seventies and eighties.
 However, you begin to become more vulnerable after the age of 45.
 Smokers and heavy drinkers are also at higher risk, as are people who suffer from diabetes and those with chronic respiratory problems, heart disease or kidney disease.

 How does water become contaminated with the legionella bacteria?

 Legionella bacteria are found naturally in freshwater lakes, streams and rivers, though usually in such low numbers they don’t pose a particular risk.
 Problems begin when the bacterium is allowed to grow and thrive in man-made water systems, such as cooling systems, water systems in domestic or commercial premises, or water features such as shower heads, taps, water features, etc.

-The optimum condition for the spread of legionella is stagnant water that’s between 20°C and 45°C. Because of this temperature, legionella is a particular problem when it comes to hotels, spas and leisure centres that are more likely to have hot tubs, saunas and steam rooms.
+The optimum condition for the spread of legionella is stagnant water that’s between 20°C and 45°C. Because of this temperature, measured with a legionella thermometer, legionella is a particular problem when it comes to hotels, spas and leisure centres that are more likely to have hot tubs, saunas and steam rooms.
 There is also a danger when water has been left dormant for a while, which is why so many businesses asked us to carry out water testing before staff returned to their premises after the lockdowns.